simonom/PyCHAM/README.md

 Welcome to the PyCHAM software for modelling of aerosol chambers.
 Funding has been provided by the [EUROCHAMP-2020 research project](http://www.eurochamp.org) and the National Centre for Atmospheric Science ([NCAS](https://www.ncas.ac.uk/en/)).
 Please open an issue on the GitHub repository or contact Simon O'Meara (simon.omeara@manchester.ac.uk) with any issues, comments or suggestions.

 PyCHAM is an open-source computer code (written in Python) for simulating aerosol chambers.
 It is supplied under the GNU General Public License v3.0.
+The license document is provided with the software (LICENSE) and contains information around modification and conveyancing.

 # Table of Content
 1. [Documentation](#Documentation)